Common Causes of Fear of Flying

 Social Anxiety is probably the most common and truly interfering of presentations

 Social Anxiety is way, way more than shyness.
 It’s a truly devastating and interfering disorder which often starts in adolescence and continues into adulthood.
 People who suffer this often talk about the fear of being criticised, rejected, humiliated, embarrassed, shunned and being left out of social and intimate relationships.
-They don;’t take up new hobbies or activities for fear of failing or being seen to fail.
-They thus often talk about missing out on some of life great and simple pleasures.
-For this reason, it’s often linked to depression.
+They don’t take up new hobbies or activities for fear of failing or being seen to fail, and thus humiliated or ostracised.
+They thus often talk about missing out on some of life’s great and simple pleasures.
+For this reason, it’s often linked to depression, especially in young people.
 Talking confidentiality to someone with specific expertise in this area can be a great start.
 The addition of specific Cognitive and Behavioural Therapies can assist greatly when practised in line with current evidence based research.